 Student Vocational Bursary Scheme

 The UKELA Vocational Bursary Fund is intended to enable students to undertake a period of vocational placement (such as an internship or externship) in the field of environmental law.
-No award will be made in 2021.

 Why apply for the UKELA Student Vocational Bursary?

 Here are some of our previous recipients explaining how the bursary was beneficial for them:

 "When I was awarded the bursary I was informally involved with projects that focussed on ‘instituting the rights of future generations’ into political and legal decision-making processes.
 The bursary gave me the opportunity to pursue the project formally with environmental NGOs working in this area and it enabled me to make new connections with others active in this area – many of whom I am still in touch with now as this work continues to be important and relevant.
 The bursary is an excellent way to gain experience in an area of work or as part of a project that can lay important foundations for a student's future career.
 I highly recommend students do think about applying for it!"
 Kirsty Schneeberger MBE, former UKELA Chair